Christopher Firmstone: Artist

 Firmstone's artworks suggest the influence of Modernism.
 His artworks have been exhibited in London and in New South Wales, Australia.
 In 2017 his work was included in the exhibition ‘Contemporary British Art’ at the Millinery Works in London.
-His more recent works have appeared at galleries in New South Wales at the Bradford Studio.
-These works had previously been exhibited at the Yuill Crowley Gallery in 2018.

 Photography

 Alongside his work at the Courtauld Gallery, photographs attributed to Firmstone are held in the Conway Library at the Courtauld Institute of Art Collection.
 The collection consists of mainly architectural images.
 Firmstone's photographs are of interiors of Somerset House, a building designed by the architect William Chambers (1723-1796).